Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 • Sex decreased libido

 The basics of prenatal care can be remembered with the first six letters of the alphabet.
-Each letter represents a question for the nurse to ask, to further understand the condition of the pregnant person.
+Each letter represents a question for the nurse to ask a pregnant woman to further understand her condition.
 The questions are:

 • Amniotic fluid?